Our Team

 By the time I was eight years old, I knew I wanted to be a teacher, and that desire has never changed.
 After college, I taught for several years in a special education program that implemented some cognitive exercises, similar to Foundations.
 Later, I homeschooled my son and daughter from preschool through high school graduation.
 Most recently, I volunteered as a first grade teacher’s aide in the Irvine Unified School District.

-This is my second year at Foundations, and I am excited to be part of the team!
+This is my third year at Foundations, and I am excited to be part of the team!
 The ability of the human brain to adapt, and the different ways people learn fascinate me.
 I am passionate about helping children reach their full potential, and I look forward to seeing the students’ growth day by day.

 In my free time I enjoy reading books, chatting with friends while sipping tea, watching movies with my husband, hanging out with my adult children, and riding roller coasters whenever I get the chance!

-“… a person’s performance rarely reflects that person’s potential… intelligence and competence are much more modifiable than we often give them credit for being.” – Don’t Accept Me As I Am by Feuerstein, Rand and Rynders
+“… a person’s performance rarely reflects that person’s potential… intelligence and competence are much more modifiable than we often give them credit for being.” – Don’t Accept Me As I Am by Feuerstein, Rand and Rynder

 Tasha Querantes